Religion and capital punishment: Eastern Orthodox

 Various Eastern Orthodox churches have issued statements opposing capital punishment, including the Holy Synod of the Russian Orthodox Church, the Orthodox Church in America, the Greek Orthodox Church, and the Georgian Orthodox Church.

 Coptic Orthodox

 The Coptic Orthodox Church approves of fair capital punishment.
 They believe that the new testament has spoken about grace, love and justice, while at the same time suggesting that capital punishment is justifiable as God's justice for people who take the life of others.

 Methodists

 In 1956, the United Methodist Church was one of the first Protestant Christian denomination to make a statement opposing capital punishment.
 At the United Methodist General Council, church leaders released a statement saying, "We stand for the application of the redemptive principle to the treatment of offenders against the law, to reform of penal and correctional methods, and to criminal court procedures.
 We deplore the use of capital punishment."
 The church stands by this statement today.

 The Salvation Army

-In the positional statement, it states that The Salvation Army does not support death penalty:
+A positional statement outlines that The Salvation Army does not support the death penalty: